SeldonIO/alibi/doc/source/overview/high_level.md

 - Although they apply to a local instance, the notion of coverage also gives a level of global insight

 **Cons**
-- Because at each step in building up the anchor, we need to consider all the possible features we can add this algorithm is slower for high dimensional feature spaces.
+- This algorithm is much slower for high dimensional feature spaces
 - If choosing an anchor close to a decision boundary, the method may require a considerable number of samples from $\mathcal{D}(z|A)$ and $\mathcal{D}(z|A')$ to distinguish two anchors $A$ and $A'$.
 - High dimensional feature spaces such as images need to be reduced.
 Typically, this is done by segmenting the image into superpixels.
 The choice of the algorithm used to obtain the superpixels has an effect on the anchor obtained.
 - Practitioners need to make several choices concerning parameters and domain-specific setup.
 For instance, the precision threshold or the method by which we sample $\mathcal{D}(z|A)$.
 Fortunately, alibi provides default settings for a lot of specific data types.